grafana/metrictank/docs/render-path.md

 It essentially means a series looks like a "native" fixed series of that higher interval, with respect to how many points it contains and which timestamps they have.

-It is important here to keep in mind that consolidated points get the timestamp of the last of its input points.
+It is important here to keep in mind that consolidated points get the timestamp of the last of its input points (postmarking).

 Continuing the above example, if we need to normalize the above series with aggNum 3 (OutInterval is 30s) we would normally get a series of (60,70,80), (90 -null -, 100, 110 - null), so the 30-second timestamps become 80 and 110.